jaysylvester/citizen/README.md

 ## Quick Start

-These commands will create a new directory for your web app, install citizen, use its scaffolding utility to create the app's skeleton, and start citizen with the web server on port 3000:
+These commands will create a new directory for your web app, install citizen, use its scaffolding utility to create the app's skeleton, and start the web server:

     $ mkdir myapp && cd myapp
     $ npm install citizen